-Stony Brook in India: Bangalore
+Stony Brook in Bangalore, India

-After a one-week orientation on campus, participants travel to Bangalore, India during the summer that includes intensive class work in a variety of social sciences and humanities courses at a modern local university facility.
+After a one-week orientation on campus, participants travel to Bangalore, India, for a five-week program during the summer that includes intensive class work in a variety of social sciences and humanities courses at a modern local university facility.
+During this period students can accumulate up to 15 credits.
 Classroom experience is supplemented by lectures by visiting scholars, films, cultural performances, and excursions to important cultural sites in the region.